preethampaul/gdrive2/docs/gdrive.rst

 Query for gdrive.find:
 *************************
 A query must be passed as a string enclosed by " ".
 It can have only the following logical operators - **and**, **or** and **not**.
 All the contents must be separated by **spaces** as shown in examples below. **not** applies to the immediate next word.
 Similarly, **and** and **or** considers the immediate string if there is no **not**, otherwise the next two strings including **not**. * is the wildcard character which can be used to fill in unknown strings.
+To search for only files, append **%f** in the beginning of the query and for only folders, append **%d**.
 See examples below:

 ::

-  "*.jpg* and *fruit* or *.tif*"  -   Searches filenames with .jpg extension
+  "*.jpg* and *fruit* or *.tif*"     -   Searches files and folders ending with .jpg and having 'fruit' in title, or files and
-                                      and having 'fruit' in title, or any .tif file
+                                         folders ending with .tif

-  "U* and *Y"                     -   Searches files/folders names which
+  "U* and *Y"                        -   Searches files and folders names which
                                          start with U and end with Y.

-  "U*Y"                           -   Searches files/folders names which
+  "%f U*Y"                           -   Searches files which
                                          start with U and end with Y.

-  "*.*"                           -   Searches all files with extensions
+  "*.*"                           	 -   Searches files and folders containing '.'

-  "F*T and not *.* and not FART"  -   Seaches for files/folders starting with F and
+  "%d F*T and not *.* and not FART"  -   Seaches for folders starting with F and
                                          ending with T, but with no extension and not FART.

 .. currentmodule:: gdrive.gd
 .. autofunction:: cd